Peloponnesian War: Sicilian Expedition (415–413 BC)

-The Second War (413–404 BC)
+Second War (413–404 BC)

 The Lacedaemonians were not content with simply sending aid to Sicily; they also resolved to take the war to the Athenians.
 On the advice of Alcibiades, they fortified Decelea, near Athens, and prevented the Athenians from making use of their land year round.
 The fortification of Decelea prevented overland supplies to Athens, and forced all supplies to be brought in by sea at greater expense.
-Perhaps worst of all, the nearby silver mines were totally disrupted, with as many as 20,000 Athenian slaves freed by the Spartan hoplites at Decelea.
+More significantly, the nearby silver mines were totally disrupted, with as many as 20,000 Athenian slaves freed by the Spartan hoplites at Decelea.
 With the treasury and emergency reserve of 1,000 talents dwindling, the Athenians were forced to demand even more tribute from her subject allies, further increasing tensions and the threat of rebellion within the Empire.

 Corinth, Sparta, and others in the Peloponnesian League sent more reinforcements to Syracuse, to drive off the Athenians; but instead of withdrawing, the Athenians sent another hundred ships and another 5,000 troops to Sicily.
 Under Gylippus, the Syracusans and their allies decisively defeated the Athenians on land; and Gylippus encouraged the Syracusans to build a navy, which defeated the Athenian fleet when they tried to withdraw.
 The Athenian army tried to withdraw overland to friendlier Sicilian cities, but was divided and defeated.
 The entire Athenian fleet was destroyed, and virtually the entire Athenian army was sold into slavery.

 Following the defeat of the Athenians in Sicily, it was widely believed that the end of the Athenian Empire was at hand.
-Their treasury was nearly empty, its docks were depleted, and many of the Athenian youth were dead or imprisoned in a foreign land.
+Athens' treasury was nearly empty, its docks were depleted, and many of the Athenian youth were dead or imprisoned in a foreign land.